JECurrie/kivygui/README.md

-# kivy-input
+# kivygui
-Receive name, address and city with python-kivy-gui.
+Working with python-kivy-gui.